Nonlinear electromagnetic fields in strictly stationary spacetimes: Introduction

-One step further is to ask what happens in the theories where classical Maxwell's electrodynamics is replaced by its nonlinear modifications.
+One step further is to ask what happens in the theories where Maxwell's classical electrodynamics is replaced by its nonlinear modifications.
 Nonlinear electrodynamics (NLE) has its roots at the dawn of quantum field theory, back in the 1930s, sprouting over the following decades with innumerable NLE Lagrangians.
-Born--Infeld theory \cite{Born34,BI34} was constructed with specific aim to cure the inconsistencies of the Maxwell's electrodynamics associated with the infinite self-energy of the point charges and, remarkably, reappeared much later in low energy limits of the string theory \cite{FT85}.
-Another prominent NLE theory is defined by the Euler--Heisenberg's one-loop QED correction to Maxwell's Lagrangian \cite{HE36,Dunne04}.
+Born--Infeld theory \cite{Born34,BI34} was constructed with the specific aim to cure the inconsistencies of Maxwell's electrodynamics associated with the infinite self-energy of the point charges and, remarkably, reappeared much later in low energy limits of the string theory \cite{FT85}.
+Another prominent NLE theory is defined by the Euler--Heisenberg one-loop QED correction to Maxwell's Lagrangian \cite{HE36,Dunne04}.
+The repository of proposed NLE theories has been growing ever since, with Lagrangian densities constructed from logarithmic \cite{Soleng95}, hyperbolic tangent \cite{ABG99}, power \cite{HM07,HM08}, exponential function \cite{Hendi13}, and so forth.
 Novel ModMax electrodynamics \cite{BLST20,Kosyakov20} is a one-parameter class of NLE theories which is both conformally invariant and invariant with respect to electromagnetic duality rotations \cite{GR95}.
 Nonlinearities in the electromagnetic interaction are being tested by the ATLAS Collaboration \cite{ATLAS17,EMY17,NAM17,NAM18} and new generations of the ultraintense lasers at the Extreme Light Infrastructure \cite{ELINP20}.